cheptsov/kotlin-nosql/README.md

 #### First-class query

-Unlike to ORM frameworks with its persistence strategy Kotlin NoSQL uses completely different based on immutability of data and statically-typed queries.
+Unlike to ORM frameworks with its object persistence strategy Kotlin NoSQL uses another approach based on immutability of data and queries.
 Each operation on data may be described via a query:

 ```kotlin